awarenessxz/java-web-app/app-backend/ms-notification-service/README.md

 # Notification Service  (Microservice)

-This is a micro-service which primary handles web socket connection with the frontend
+This is a micro-service which purpose is to manage websocket connection between frontend and backend.
+For more details on the implementation as well as the list of available websocket topics, click [here](doc/NOTIFICATION_SERVICE.md).

-Refer to the documentation for all the [pub/sub topics](doc/TOPICS.md).

 ## Folder Structure